 MP: My only ritual is to gather the whole team for a big brainstorm before starting a new collection.
 I like having their feedback on the previous one, and their feeling of what customers want, or what they think the brand is lacking.
 I work very closely with my team, and I like taking the time to discuss it with them, it’s good to make some distance to look at the big picture.

-Jupilings: Best piece of advice you’ve been given
+Jupilings: The best piece of advice you’ve been given

 MP: It’s not really advice, but how my parents taught me to be humble, respectful and hard-working, that’s what I try to pass on to my daughter.